privacyint/website-guides/guide-steps/chrome-ublock-origin.md

 <!-- to block these services from communicating with our browser.  -->

 uBlock Origin is a general purpose blocker for web browsers that blocks ads, trackers, and malware sites by default.
-In this guide, you'll learn how to install uBlock Origin on Chrome (and its derivates, e.g. Edge, Opera, Chromium, Brave, etc.).
+In this guide, you'll learn how to install uBlock Origin on Chrome (and its derivatives, e.g. Edge, Opera, Chromium, Brave, etc.).

 # Body #